-Here, we will explore goal-setting through the lens of Quadernity, a profoundly-inspired four-fold dynamical structure, which minimally stated consists of a pair of opposites, each with inverse polarities.
+To accomplish this we will reformulate the process of goal-setting through the lens of Quadernity’s profoundly-inspired four-fold dynamical structure.
 You will not, however, need to have read any previous pieces on this site, or have any knowledge of Quadernity to proceed with the unique goal-setting process provided here.
 It is simply organized around four phrases, I Need, I Want, I Can, I Am.

 By discerning the subtle power of each of these phrases and carefully reorienting ourselves to employ them as well-intended, we are more able to reach our greatest good in the world.